pmboutet/flowai-n8n-elestio/README.md

 ## How it Works

 The deployment script automatically:
+1. Checks that required environment variables are set
-1. Pulls latest deployment configuration from Git
+2. Pulls latest deployment configuration from Git
-2. Syncs latest service code from the main middleware repository (using GITHUB_TOKEN)
+3. Syncs latest service code from the main middleware repository
-3. Stops existing services
+4. Stops existing services
-4. Rebuilds and starts services
+5. Rebuilds and starts services with environment variables
-5. Verifies deployment
+6. Verifies deployment

 ## Making Changes

 - **Infrastructure changes:** Modify files in this repository and commit
 - **Code changes:** Make changes in the main middleware repository
 - **Deploy updates:** Simply run `./deploy.sh` on the server

-The sync script ensures you always get the latest code without manual copying.

 ## Services